 Install the LEMP software stack on your Ubuntu 20.04 server to serve dynamic web pages and web applications written in PHP.
 With LEMP, web pages are served by the Nginx server, the backend data is stored in a MySQL database, and the dynamic processing is handled by PHP.
 Install a “LAMP” stack on your Ubuntu 20.04 server to enable a server to host dynamic websites and web apps written in PHP.
 The site data is stored in a MySQL database, and dynamic content is processed by PHP.

 Python is a flexible and versatile programming language, with strengths in scripting, automation, data analysis, machine learning, and back-end development.
-Learn how to install Python on an Ubuntu 20.04 server, as well as set up a programming environment, with this tutorial.
+Learn how to install Python on an Ubuntu 20.04 server, as well as set up a programming environment.